OrderN/CONQUEST-release/docs/CONQUEST-manual/strucrelax.rst

 Setting ``AtomMove.WriteXSF T`` for all flavours of optimisation will dump the trajectory to the file ``trajectory.xsf``, which can be visualised using `VMD
 <https://www.ks.uiuc.edu/Research/vmd/>`_.
 Setting ``AtomMove.AppendCoords T``
-will the structure at each step to ``UpdatedAtoms.dat`` in the format of a CONQUEST structure input.
+will append the structure at each step to ``UpdatedAtoms.dat`` in the format of a CONQUEST structure input.

 For the L-BFGS and conjugate gradients relaxations, the progress of the calculation can be